Division of Psychology and Philosophy

 • B.S. in Psychology Graduate School Preparation: The Graduate School Preparation Track in Psychology prepares students for graduate-level work in Psychology and other Social Sciences.
 Through the inclusion of specific coursework and research team opportunities, this degree plan provides students the opportunity to gain key knowledge and skills necessary for success at the graduate level.

-• B.S. in Psychology (Health Psychology): The health psychology track is designed to prepare students to work in allied health fields; students will develop a strong base in general psychological principles while, through specialized course work, study how psychological, behavioral, and cultural phenomena interact with illness and health.
+• B.S. in Psychology (Health Psychology): The health psychology track is designed to prepare students to work in allied health fields. , Through specialized course work, students develop a strong base in general psychological principles while studying how psychological, behavioral, and cultural phenomena interact with illness and health.

 • B.S. in Psychology Pre-Occupational Therapy: The Pre-Occupational Therapy Track is designed to prepare students for advanced degree work in allied health fields such as Occupational Therapy.
 Prerequisites for admission into the Occupational Therapy Program at TWU are embedded within the degree plan.
 Please see the Graduate Catalog for more information about admission into the Occupational Therapy program.

 • B.S. in Psychology Pre-Physical Therapy: The Pre-Physical Therapy Track is designed to prepare students for advanced degree work in allied health fields such as Physical Therapy.
-Pre-requisites for admission in the Physical Therapy Program at TWU are included within the degree plan.
+Pre-requisites for admission to the Physical Therapy Program at TWU are included in the degree plan.
 Please see the Graduate Catalog for more information about admission into the Physical Therapy program at TWU.

 The Psychology Degree Programs require the completion of a minimum of 120 semester credit hours.